bearkerb/tp/docs/UserGuide.md

 <br>

 Examples:
-- `list` followed by `dtenant 2` deletes the second tenant listed in the application.
+- `list` followed by `dtenant 2` deletes the 2nd tenant listed in the application.
 - `find John` followed by `dtenant 1` deletes the 1st person in the results of the `find` command.

 💡**Tip:**